andreagalle/labcalaero-20/doc/tutorial/xflr5/airfoils.md

 ![alt text](screenshots/airfoil_10.png)

-This will enable, on the right side of your screen, the `Direct foil analysis` window, with the buttons to configure the angle of attack `Sequence`.
+This will enable, on the right side, the `Direct foil analysis` window, where to configure the *aoa* `Sequence`.

 Do not forget to **uncheck** the `Viscous` and `Init BL` boxes (we don't need any viscous correction) and above all to **check** the `Store Opp` one.
 If not, the analysis is processed by the solver, but later discarded!